March 24, 1997: The Newton MessagePad 2000 brings major upgrades to Apple’s PDA line, including a far better display and

 The best MessagePad yet by a wide margin, it quickly becomes a critical and commercial success.
 But it won’t be enough to save the doomed product line.

 Much as the iPhone X brought an OLED screen for the first time, the MessagePad 2000 introduced a major upgrade to the Newton display.
 Of course, in 1997 that did not mean the arrival of ultra-sharp OLED.
 Instead, the Newton simply gained a higher-resolution screen (480 by 320 pixels, compared to the previous model’s 320 by 240).

 In addition, the screen grew by 20%, measuring 4.9 inches by 3.3 inches, yielding a 100 dpi display.
 While not color, the MessagePad 2000 for the first time offered 16-level grayscale pixels rather than the simple black-and-white two-tone of the PDA’s predecessors.

 The processor got a major upgrade as well.
 A 160 MHz StrongARM 110 CPU made this model many times faster than previous Newtons while using just one-quarter the power.
 This meant the MessagePad 2000 could deliver more than 24 hours of continuous battery life.

 On top of this, the upgraded Apple PDA packed neat features like dual-mode IrDA-beaming capabilities, which allowed Newton users to wirelessly exchange information with one another.
 And of course the Newton’s stylus-based handwriting recognition.

 Newton MessagePad 2000 software

-As far as software went, the MessagePad 2000 came bundled with a calendar app called Dates, a to-do list app called Notepad, a contact manager called Names, EnRoute i-NET email client, NetHopper web browser, Newton Works word processor and more.
+As far as software went, the MessagePad 2000 came bundled with a calendar app called Dates, a to-do list app called Notepad, a contact manager called Names, as well as the EnRoute i-NET email client, NetHopper web browser, Newton Works word processor and more.
 For an extra $50, you could buy a spreadsheet app.

 Wondering how the MessagePad 2000 got online for email and internet access?
 This could be achieved by connecting a modem into one of the PDA’s pair of PC Card slots.

 MessagePad 2000: Apple’s Newton is not such a failure anymore

 As I’ve noted before in “Today in Apple history,” the Newton MessagePad is criminally underrated as a product line.
 People frequently write it off as a failure — quite unfairly.